julia-sand/kldivergence/README.md

 In [2411.08518](https://arxiv.org/pdf/2411.08518)
 For Figs 1 and 3, see the notebook mcintegration_entropy
-For Fig 5, see the notebook nn_overdamped
+For Fig 5, see the notebook mcintegration_neural